Alternative Financial Services Internships

 - Intel Corporation offers both student and graduate internships in finance.
 The company also has a Finance Summer Intern Program that offers a twelve-week assignment that links students with a professional mentor and a peer buddy.
 A perk of the program is a trip to Intel’s Santa Clara headquarters via their corporate jet for an event for all finance interns participating in the program.
 At the end of the program, students will do a presentation to senior management and others to showcase what you have accomplished over the summer.
 Interns are treated as full-time employees and thus receive a salary and may be eligible for additional benefits.

 - S.C.
-Johnson & Sons, Inc. Finance and Accounting Internship Program offers a variety of opportunities for master and bachelor level students.
+Johnson & Sons, Inc.'s Finance and Accounting Internship Program offers a variety of opportunities for master and bachelor level students.
 SC Johnson offers students project-based internships where they can apply their skills and gain new knowledge.
 Some of the perks of the program include dinners with other finance employees of the company, a series of interactive Lunch-n-Learns, an annual pig roast, and several sporting event outings, competitive compensation, recreation & fitness center, plus more.
-Many SC Johnson full –time employees started their career at the company as SCJ interns.
+Many SC Johnson full -time employees started their careers at the company as SCJ interns.

 - Nonprofit Finance Fund offers numerous opportunities across the nation.
 The NFF serves as a financial institution for nonprofit organizations.
 The NFF contributes to the advances and economic development goals in the nonprofit sector.